Advisory

 Email.
 We talk.
 If it's a fit, we figure out scope.
 If it's not, I'll tell you who might be a better person.

-I take on a small number of advisory engagements at any one time.
-The constraint is energy — I have less of it than most advisors, and I budget it carefully.
+I take on a small number of these engagements at any one time.
+The constraint is energy — I have less of it than most people doing this kind of work, and I budget it carefully.
 That constraint is also why I'm useful: I've optimised for high signal in low energy.
 It's the same skill I teach.

 How to start